StarScape/droplet/notes.md

 - Image icons for buttons
 - Export status fixed position
 - Soften colors
+- Dark mode
+- Separate colors into file
 - CAN'T set headings to center-aligned

 ## Thoughts

 Maybe a simple border-less window + some darker contrast for the bottom bar would actually look good in light theme?

+Maybe set `<br>` to be a super-thin line?

 ## Roadmap